isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 2.0 =
+* NOTE: This update has many changes, including style changes, so, please read this entire changelog section.
 * New: new template files eliminate the need to hijack sidebars.
 Easily make your custom docs templates by adding a folder named organized-docs to your theme.
 In that folder, you can add a custom single.php, taxonomy.php, archive.php, and sidebar.php.
 See our new templates directory to copy the originals.
 * New: option to set custom sort order for single docs.
 You can sort alphabetically, by date, or by custom sort order number.
 You can also choose to sort in ascending or descending order.
+* New: option to NOT list each single docs post on the top-level item page, nor in the Table of Contents sidebar.
+Enable this option if you want to list only the subheadings.
+* New: option to change the main Docs slug.
+For example, you could change it to books.
+* New: od_docs_main_title filter now returns only text, not html h1 element.
+If you are hooking this filter, please update it to return just the text.
 * New: option to not load Font Awesome stylesheet if your theme, or other plugin, already loads it.
-This will increase your page load speed.
+Checking this will increase your page load speed.
+If left unchecked, it will only load Font Awesome on single Docs, in the footer, and only if you use the printer icon.
+* New: Docs now include schema.org microdata for TechArticle on single Docs, and microdata for CollectionPage on Docs archives pages.
+There is an option to disable microdata.
+* Fix: a subheading without a sort order number would not display in some instances.
+* Tweak: changed h2 page title element on Docs archive pages to h1.
+You may need to adjust size.
-* Tweak: load style in footer for increased page load speed.
+* Tweak: load styles in footer for increased page load speed.
 And load it only on Docs pages.
 * Tweak: use singleton class.
-* Fix: a subheading without a sort order number would not display in some instances.
+* Tweak: no longer hiding the single docs title.
+* Tweak: no longer necessary to manually drag the Table of Contents widget over to the Docs Widget Area.
+* Tweak: Table of Contents widget will not give error if not on single docs page anymore.
+This makes it safe to add this widget anywhere, for example, when using your own custom templates with your own sidebar areas.
+* Tweak: updated .pot language file.

 = 1.2.2 =
 * Fix: 2 files were not synced to svn: custom.php and the localization file.